donut/OCamURL-server/README.md

 ### Database Setup ###

-Run [/db/schema.sql] on the database to add th required tables.
+Run [/db/schema.sql] on the database to add the required tables.
 Be sure to setup the database details in your config files (see examples in [/config/]).

 ### Running ###